Bolsen, Keith K.Professor Emeritus

 Area(s) of SpecializationRuminant Nutrition and Forage Preservation

 Ph.D. , University of Nebraska, 1971

-Keith was born on May 22, 1943 in Decatur, Illinois and grew up on his parent’s grain/livestock farm near Bement Illinois.
-He received his B.S. and M.S. degrees in Animal Science from the University of Illinois and a Ph.D. in Ruminant Nutrition from the University of Nebraska in 1971.
+Keith is a Professor Emeritus of Cattle Nutrition in the Animal Sciences & Industry Department at Kansas State University in Manhattan.
+He was raised on his parent's grain/livestock farm near the small town of Bement, Illinois.
+Keith received his B.S. and M.S. degrees in Animal Science from the University of Illinois in 1966 and 1967, and he received a Ph.D. in Cattle Nutrition from the University of Nebraska-Lincoln in 1971.
 His Ph.D. major professor was Dr. Walter Woods, who was Dean of the College of Agriculture at K-State from 1985 to 1990.

 Ruthie is a native of Silvis, Illinois.
 She has a degree in finance and retired after successful careers as a professional dancer and small business owner.
-She has been active the past 10 years in raising the awareness at the farm level of the many opportunities for injury or fatality in silage programs.
-Ruthie and Keith have co-authored a Silage Safety Handbook and numerous conference papers and popular press articles about silage safety.
+Ruthie has been active the past 14 years in raising the awareness at the farm level of the many opportunities for injury or fatality in silage programs.
+Ruthie and Keith have produced a silage safety video and co-authored a Silage Safety Handbook and numerous conference papers and popular press articles about silage safety.